codista/socialConnectArweave/README.md

 - In the .env file, fill in the details of your arweave address (with sufficient AR to submit transaction on behalf of the app users) if running in production
 - In the .env file, fill in ALCHEMY user key
 - In the .env file, fill 4 eth private keys for testing purposes (make sure to set secure permissions to the .env file)
+- note that on the .env file the api server is set to use port 3001, this is because testweave ocupies port 3000
 - Run npm start to start the api server (npm run dev for dev mode)
 - (For production deployment you need to expose the API on a public URL, for testing purposes the API can live on the same machine where the frontend is run and be accessed through localhost:3000)
 - For testing: npm run test (requires a local testweave-docker instance running)